GetLuna/Modifications/Spoiler/readme.txt

 ##             Notes:  English
 ##
 ##        DISCLAIMER:  Please note that "mods" are not officially supported by
-##                     MoernBB.
+##                     ModernBB.
 Installation of this modification is done at
 ##                     your own risk.
 Backup your forum database and any and
 ##                     all applicable files before proceeding.
 ##